Azure/Verified-Telemetry-Solution-Sample/README.md

 -  Navigate to Search -> **Verified Telemetry -1** Dashboard
   ![Search and Select Dashboard ](./media/vt-search.png)

--  Select your deviceName from the drop down.

 ### Step 8: Select the Device From the Drop-Down Menu